Data cleaning, also referred to as data cleansing and data scrubbing is one of the most important steps in quality decision-making

 4.Check for Inconsistent Data

-There can be other issues with the data such as inconsistent usage of Capitalization, wrongly assigning a categorical column to be numeric, or vice versa, wrongly formatted addresses, etc. Thus, you need to standardize the data to make it consistent and uniform, or else the model.
+There can be other issues with the data such as inconsistent usage of Capitalization, wrongly assigning a categorical column to be numeric, or vice versa, wrongly formatted addresses, etc. Thus, you need to standardize the data to make it consistent and uniform.

 Messy Data will Mess Up your Head